Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/6_LEDPixel.rst

     :lines: 21-22
     :dedent:

-In the loop(), there are two “for” loops, the internal for loop to light the LED one by one, and the external for loop to switch colors. pixels.setPixelColor() is used to set the color, but it does not change immediately.
+In the loop(), there are two "for" loops, the internal for loop to light the LED one by one, and the external for loop to switch colors. pixels.setPixelColor() is used to set the color, but it does not change immediately.
 Only when pixels.show() is called will the color data be sent to the LED to change the color.

 .. literalinclude:: ../../../freenove_Kit/C/Sketches/Sketch_06.1_LEDPixel/Sketch_06.1_LEDPixel.ino
     :linenos: